Charles Jared Ingersoll: Early life and education

-Career
+Congress

 In 1812, Ingersoll was elected as a Democratic-Republican to the Thirteenth Congress, where he served as chairman of the United States House Committee on the Judiciary.
 He was not a candidate for renomination in 1814, having been appointed United States district attorney for Pennsylvania.
 He served in that office from 1815 to 1829, and was a member of the Pennsylvania canal and internal improvement convention in 1825.
 In 1829, he was removed from the office of district attorney by U.S. President Andrew Jackson.

 In 1815, Ingersoll was elected a member of the American Philosophical Society.

 He was a member of the Pennsylvania House of Representatives in 1830, and a member of the State constitutional convention in 1837.
 He was appointed secretary of the legation to Prussia on March 8, 1837.
 He was an unsuccessful candidate in 1837 for election to fill the vacancy caused by the death of Francis J. Harper in the Twenty-fifth Congress.
 He was again an unsuccessful candidate for election in 1838.

 Ingersoll was elected as a Democrat to the Twenty-seventh and to the three succeeding Congresses.
 He served as chairman of the United States House Committee on Foreign Affairs during the Twenty-eighth and Twenty-ninth Congresses).

 He was not a candidate for renomination in 1848.

+Later career

 He was appointed Minister to France in 1847 but was not confirmed by the Senate.

 Beginning in 1845 Ingersoll wrote several editions of a history of the War of 1812, including descriptions of the Congressional investigation of the Burning of Washington in 1814.

+Death

-He died in 1862 in Philadelphia and is interred at The Woodlands Cemetery.
+He died in Philadelphia on May 14, 1862.